Swim University

 How Does Chlorine Work?

-Chlorine is a result of a process called electrolysis.
-It sanitizes by breaking the cell walls of microorganisms such as bacteria and algae, and then oxidizing them, which kills or deactivates them.
+Chlorine sanitizes by breaking the cell walls of microorganisms such as bacteria and algae and then oxidizing them, thereby killing or deactivating them.

 As the chlorine completes this process, it also breaks down, becoming less and less effective.
-This is why you need to add chlorine to your pool on a regular basis.
+This is why you need to add chlorine to your pool regularly.

 Liquid or granules, both types will sanitize your pool equally well.